gbouras13/hybracter/docs/run.md

 * You can turn off pypolca polishing using `--no_pypolca` - I wouldn't though!
 * You can change the `--depth_filter` from 0.25x chromosome coverage.
 This will filter out all Plassembler contigs below this depth.
 * By default, `hybracter hybrid` takes the last polishing round as the final assembly  (`--logic last`).
 We would not recommend changing this to `--logic best`, as picking the best polishing round according to ALE with  `--logic best` is not guaranteed to give the most accurate assembly (See our [paper](https://doi.org/10.1099/mgen.0.001244)).
-* You can estimate the chromosome size with kmc by using `--auto`
+* You can estimate the chromosome size with lrge by using `--auto`
-    * **Note: if you have low quality long read sets (e.g. R9 FAST/HAC or sub Q15 reads), `--auto` is _not_ recommended.
-Users have reported that it can tend to overestimate the chromosome size as more erroneous 21-mers will be counted by kmc than expected.
-Please specify a chromosome size for this type of data.**
+    * **Note: if you have low quality long read sets (e.g. R9 FAST/HAC or sub Q15 reads), use `--auto` with care.
+Users have reported that it can tend to overestimate the chromosome size with kmc - for lrge, some tests have shown similar (but not so bad) behaviour.
+This is not really solvable - it is simply a limitation of low quality data!**
 * You can set a minimum long-read depth with `--min_depth`.
 Hybracter will error out if your estimated long-reads coverage is lower than this.
 * If you are running hybracter on a Mac, please use `--mac` (or find a Linux machine).
 This will make sure Medaka v1.8.0 is installed, as newer versions don't work on Macs.
 * From v0.10.0, Hybracter will implement the `--bacteria` flag designed specifically for bacterial genomes.
 See Ryan Wick's [blogpost](https://rrwick.github.io/2024/10/17/medaka-v2.html) for some more explanation and benchmarking.
 If you do not want to use `--bactera`, please use `--medaka_override` to make sure hybracter uses your `--medakaModel`.
 This is likely most useful for R9 data.